 What is a credit lock?

-In January 2023, Experian released a new product calledCreditLock, which you think of as a digital padlock on your credit report.
-It provides similar protection as a freeze, but it's often more user-friendly allowing you to toggle the ‘credit lock’ on and off.
-You can quickly unlock it when you need to apply for credit, then lock it when you're done.
+You can think of a credit lock as a digital padlock on your report.
+It provides similar protection as a freeze but it is sometimes more user-friendly as you can quickly toggle the lock on or off as you wish.
+You can quickly unlock it when you need to apply for credit, then lock it when you’re done.
 So while they both do the same thing, a credit lock is a more temporary measure if you’re worried about security.

 How can I lock my credit report?

-It is simple to set up a Credit Lock - you just need to contact each of the credit reference agencies, as you would with a credit freeze.
-Unfortunately you can’t lock all of your credit reports in one go.
-Credit locks may be available via apps and can often be managed quickly online.
-But you may have to pay a fee, so be sure to check.
+It is simple to set up — you just need to contact each of the CRAs, as you would with a freeze.
+Some credit locks can be managed via apps and you may have to pay a fee for the service so be sure to check.
+Unfortunately, you can’t lock all of your credit reports in one go.

 Credit lock vs freeze: Which should I choose?

-So, should you go for a credit lock or a credit freeze?
-Well, it depends on how often you think you’ll need to access your credit report.
+Which option should you go for?
+Well it depends on how often you think you’ll need to access your credit report.
 Here is a quick summary of each to help you make your decision:

 Who has access if I lock or freeze all my credit reports?

-Whether you lock or freeze your credit report, it will also be possible for some other entities to check your credit report while it is frozen.
+It will also be possible for some other entities to check your report while it is frozen.
 For example, landlords can still do a soft credit check on your details (with your permission).
 Government agencies, insurance companies, and current or potential employers can also look at information on your credit report.

 So, should I put a credit freeze or lock on my credit report?

-If your identity is being misused, you should definitely look at a credit freeze or a credit lock to see which is best for you.
-A credit freeze is probably the best for a one-off predicament, whereas the credit lock is a good preemptive measure that can quickly be reversed.
+If your identity is being misused, you should definitely look into these options further to see which is best for you.
+A credit freeze is probably more suitable for a one-off predicament, whereas the credit lock is a good preventative measure that can quickly be reversed.
 However, it’s important to remember neither option can stop your data being stolen in the first place.

 If you’re worried about identity theft, you should consider taking some other measures to keep your data safe.
 Make sure your passwords are varied and strong, don’t give out your personal information unless you really trust the source.
 Lots of companies will never email you asking for information, so be wary of phishing scams with fake emails if this does happen.